-- cancer type
+- the cancer type and features

 - date of diagnosis

-During check-ups your doctor may:
+During check-ups your doctor or nurse may:

 - assess your recovery